WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

     This XAML file defines a WPF application and any application resources.
 You also use this file to specify the UI that automatically shows when the application starts; in this case, *MainWindow.xaml*.

-    Your XAML should look like this in Visual Basic:
+    Example XAML in Visual Basic:

     [!code-xaml[ExpenseIt#1_A](../../../../samples/snippets/visualbasic/VS_Snippets_Wpf/ExpenseIt/VB/ExpenseIt1_A/Application.xaml#1_a)]

-    Or like this in C#:
+    And in C#:

     [!code-xaml[ExpenseIt#1](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt/App.xaml#1)]